 Energy Aspects offers high-frequency research coverage of the global natural gas markets, led by Trevor Sikorski.
 We publish a comprehensive suite of reports combining data analysis, market fundamentals and forward-looking commentary.
 Our experienced analysts provide the information and insight you need to stay ahead of the global natural gas markets.

-Energy Aspects expects tomorrow’s EIA storage number to be a 70 bcf injection.
-Our initial forecasts for the next three EIA storage weeks are injections of: 26 bcf, 38 bcf, and 36 bcf.
+Energy Aspects expects tomorrow’s EIA storage number to be a 27 bcf injection.
+Our forecasts for the next three storage weeks are injections of: 26 bcf, 38 bcf, and 36 bcf.
 This forecast brings end-July stocks to 3.02 bcf, which is 103 bcf higher than the five-year norm and 263 bcf lower y/y.
 Fo..

 Against a background of Northeast Asian LNG prices remaining stuck firmly in the 5–6 $/mmbtu range, as they have been since the end of February, some big developments were seen in the global gas market.
 Following on from last month’s diplomatic isolation by a number of other Arab states, led by..

 An outage that cut processing capacity at Norway’s Kollsnes plant by up to 26.5 mcm/d pushed up prompt and near-curve prices last week.
 Aggregate Norwegian supply dropped to just over 0.31 bcm/d when the outage began on 17 July, some 20 mcm lower than the day before.
 NBP D+1 prices reacted by ga..

 China imported 3.04 Mt of LNG in June, higher y/y by a very strong 0.83 Mt (38%).
 Growth continued to be driven by high volumes from Qatar and Australia, with the former up by 78% y/y to 0.32 Mt (despite being the highest priced source at 9.36 $/mmbtu) and the latter up by an impressive 73% y/y t..